Panem et Circenses [Nederlands]

 It's the age-old panem et circenses - bread and circuses, now as consumption and spectacle.
 The show of the movie in the theater, the fleeting sensation of flavor at the fast food restaurant, the checking of the smartphone at every free interval, the whining of the radio during the ride home, and one more ice cream for dessert.
 This is how we live, from spectacle to spectacle, from screen to screen, from sweets to sweets; we are a nation of obese.
 Obesity, sociobesity, infobesity: pathologies of the overfull.

-Spectacle for sale, spectacle for rent, spectacle for free and plastic surgery all over the place: our economy is a spectacle economy.
+Spectacle for sale, spectacle for rent, spectacle for free and cosmetic surgery all over the place: our economy is a spectacle business.
 Libraries full of books, video stores full of movies, record shops full of music, boutiques full of clothes, perfumeries full of scents, supermarkets full of products, a public space full of ads and screens.
 An abundance, an excess, we're drowning in it, nobody can escape.
 These days every experience and every event is a spectacle - and for a beautiful experience people are prepared to pay a pretty penny (cfr.
 Pine & Gilmore, The Experience Economy).
-Television series, cinemas, shopping malls, amusement parks, festivals, restaurants, magazines, graphic novels, video games: production of difference, fabrication of the event, engineering of the experience, technological extortion of the spectacle.
+Television series, cinemas, shopping malls, amusement parks, festivals, restaurants, magazines, graphic novels, video games: production of difference, fabrication of the event, engineering of the experience, technical exaction of the spectacle.

 "The society based on modern industry is not accidentally or superficially spectacular, it is fundamentally spectaclist."